Sevendust: Musical style and influences

-Sevendust has played genres like alternative metal, nu metal, hard rock, heavy metal, industrial metal, and post-grunge.
+Sevendust has been categorized as alternative metal, nu metal, hard rock, heavy metal, and post-grunge.
+According to Eli Enis of Revolver, the band employs a "grunge-inflected approach" to the nu metal style.
 Guitarist Connolly was asked what the band defined their genre as.
-Connolly said: "I don't know.
+He said: "I don't know.
 I've been trying to figure that out.
 It was back in the day.
 People, for five minutes called us progressive, and then it was nu-metal.
 Then, all of a sudden, we were playing alternative metal.
 We are some kind of heavy and some kind of rock and some kind of metal."

 According to AllMusic, Sevendust became one of the rising acts in the late 1990s but with aggressive blends (bottom-heavy riffs and soulful melodies).
 The band's lead singer, Lajon Witherspoon, has been praised for his soulful vocals.
 Mark Jenkins of Washington Post stated that "Witherspoon is more flexible than most heavy-rock vocalists, capable of lilting as convincingly as he growls."
 Ultimate Guitar mentioned, "He has a fairly distinct voice for metal, which originally helped the band stand out".
 Guitarist Lowery has been cited as a major part of Sevendust's sound.
 He is one of the main contributors to the band's style and sound, and is known for his raw melodies and empowering riffs.
 Lowery incorporates ultra-low baritone tunings, and creative 6-string tunings.

 Sevendust's influences include Metallica, Anthrax, Testament, Ozzy Osbourne, Pantera, Van Halen, Steve Vai, Iron Maiden, Ronnie James Dio, Nine Inch Nails, and Suicidal Tendencies.
 Frontman Witherspoon said he is influenced by "so many" genres of music, "from R&B, to rock, to jazz, and classical."
 Witherspoon then said that he has been "influenced by everything."